Tech Rap: FAQs Greatest Hits

 4. Do your models include HD Radio (primarily North America only) and do they include AM?

 Our models include Internet radio and FM radio.
 The FM is primarily included so you’ll have at least something to listen to (in addition to Bluetooth) in case your Wi-Fi network goes down or otherwise becomes unavailable.
 AM is not supported, but as with FM, many AM stations can be tuned using the Internet radio source without reception limitations and with meta data and station logos (where available).

 HD Radio was and is not available on our platform or from the major solution providers we’re familiar with, and we are unaware of a product such as ours with integrated HD Radio.
 As with question #2 above, HD Radio carries substantial costs for the manufacturer.
-The good news is many HD Radio stations broadcast over the Internet and can be accessed through our Internet radio source under the “HDi” category as mentioned in last month’s Tech Rap article, and without the reception drawbacks of terrestrial radio.
-If an HD Radio station is not listed you can request it get added to the data base.
+The good news is many HD Radio stations broadcast over the Internet and can be accessed through our Internet radio source, and without the reception drawbacks of terrestrial radio.
+If an HD Radio station is not listed and it broadcasts over the Internet, you can request it get added to the data base.
 This process is also described in my last blog article.

 KUER 90.1-3FM: An HD3 radio station…just one of many available on Internet radio in the USA.

 5. The display on my Como Audio model is stuck on “Loading” or “Connecting” or is exhibiting other odd behavior, yet my other devices are okay.
 What do I do?

 This does happen on occasion.
 The good news is it’s usually fixed quickly and easily by simply rebooting your router/modem.
 These devices have a reset button on the back, or you can just unplug it and plug it back in.
 In most cases this clears up any gremlins.
 Sometimes, just pressing a different preset button will do the trick.